StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 > **NOTICE**
 >
-> - Please see [Spark connector upgrades](#upgrade-spark-connector) for behaviour changes among different versions of the Spark connector.
+> - Please see [Upgrade Spark connector](#upgrade-spark-connector) for behaviour changes among different versions of the Spark connector.
-> - The Spark connector does not provide MySQL JDBC driver since version 1.1.1, and you need import the driver to the spark classpath
+> - The Spark connector does not provide MySQL JDBC driver since version 1.1.1, and you need import the driver to the spark classpath manually.
-> manually.
 You can find the driver on [MySQL site](https://dev.mysql.com/downloads/connector/j/) or [Maven Central](https://repo1.maven.org/maven2/mysql/mysql-connector-java/).

 ## Obtain Spark connector